 To make campaigns work, advertisers have to use a few ad groups – keywords or phrases that will be used to run ads.
 The options for each of these ad groups are “keyword” and “ad group.”

 Campaign Type: There are five types of campaign types used in google ads.
 These campaign types decide where your ads are shown.

 1. Search Ads Campaign

 It allows you to show text ads on the search engine result pages only.
-Most of sales/ conversion occur through search network campaign.
+Most sales/conversions occur through search network campaigns.

 2. Display Ads Campaign

 It allows you to show image ads / Banner Ads/ RMI ads on the google display partner sites(GDP).

 Ad type: Image / Banner / RMIA Bidding: CPMWhere your Ad display: GDP, Youtube, Mobile AppTarget audience by : Place and Demographics

 It allows you to promote your Youtube videos.
 If you want to promote your Youtube video content then this campaign is the right choice.